mrismanaziz/Reforestation/README.md

-## A Skeleton walked into a bar he said I need a beer and a mop
+## Guy told me today he did not know what cloning is.
+I told him, "that makes 2 of us."